num30/file-for-ai/README.md

 ## Usage

+Download the latest binary for the os of your coice from the [releases page](https://github.com/num30/file-for-ai/releases) it's under `Assets` section.

 To use this tool, you need to provide at least a directory path as an argument.
 If an output file name is not provided, it will default to "file-for-ai.txt".

 ```bash